raelldottin/raelldottin/README.md

 ---

 <!--
-Hold my beer while I plug the data within this comment section into seneral AI prompts:
+Hold my beer while I plug the data within this comment section into several AI prompts:

 Attempt a non-trival programming project (one that will require more than 1,000 lines of code to solve) by following these rules:
 1. Only one level of indentation is allowed per method, thus no if statements in loops or nesting.